kontainapp/guide/appendix/google-gke.md

 ---

 # Launching an GKE cluster
-Below we describe how we can launch and use Kontain in an Amazon EKS (Kubernetes) cluster.
+Below we describe how we can launch and use Kontain in a Google GKE (Kubernetes) cluster.

 ## Starting up an GKE cluster